CPJKU/search-result-bias-metrics/README.md

 To run the code in this repository, you'll need the following:

-- Python 3.8 and the packages: numpy, pandas, jupyter, sentence-transformers
+- Install Python 3.8 (or higher) and the packages: numpy, pandas, jupyter, sentence-transformers
 - Additionally, you'll need to install Pyserini.
 Follow the installation instructions provided in the GitHub repository: https://github.com/castorini/pyserini/blob/master/docs/installation.md

 ## Data